-While that quote can be depressing, there is another way to look at it.
-That quote issues a challenge.
-A challenge to make sure that the five main people in your life are adding value and not draining the life out of you.
+While that quote can be depressing, there is another way to view it.
+That quote issues a challenge to make sure that the five main people in your life are adding value and not draining the energy out of you.

 Choose wisely.
 Choose well.
 If you do this part right, the rest of your life can fall into place much better than it would otherwise.
-As long as the five people you spend the most time with are a force for good for you, that helps make a richer life possible for you.
+As long as the five people you spend the most time with are a force for good for you, that helps make a richer life possible.

 4. The Time You Sleep

 I wish that sleep wasn’t necessary.
-Not having to sleep would sure free up a lot of time each day.
+Not having to sleep would free up much time daily.